 - South Africa’s involvement in money laundering, which resulted in the International Financial Action Task Force (FATF), which oversees money laundering and terrorist financing, placing South Africa on the international Gray List in February 2023.

 - The increasing government debt which remains a source of concern and its financing which is very problematic, as foreigners are no longer interested in buying our government bonds.
 Local investors are also not very keen on the more expensive government bonds.
 The Reserve Bank and other financial institutions are restricted by legislation not to take on too much government debt, which can become a significant problem.
 The capital outflow and reduced depth in financial markets and liquidity are worrying.

 - High levels of interest rates that are necessitated by increased inflationary pressure and make the debt payments of households problematic.
 Loan defaults in the banking sector also represent a real risk.

 The problem with South African banks is therefore predominantly local, with circumstances that put increasing pressure on the economy and therefore also on our banking institutions.
 Banks’ customers are struggling to stay afloat and debt levels have increased astronomically.
 Customers are consequently increasingly turning to credit in order to survive in the environment of higher living costs.

 South African citizens’ total loan balances amount to a staggering R2.3 trillion according to the research results of Debt Rescue.
 There is also increasing pressure on the banking system due to customers struggling to repay loans with increasing interest costs.
 Banks provide for bad debt, but this environment is now characterized by ongoing challenges that make it problematic especially for banks that largely grant consumer credit without any collateral.

 What can we do?

-- Sandra Adendorff is a lecturer in economics attached to Akademia.
+- Sandra Adendorff is a lecturer in economics at Akademia.